dugwood/isochrone-isodistance-with-google-maps/README.md

-# this is a work in progress, nothing is really working for now :-)
-# first functional release soon enough!
-Click on «Watch» in the upper right corner

 # Isochrone and Isodistance with Google Maps API

 Inspired by https://github.com/sandropaganotti-zz/isochrone-with-google-map and https://github.com/lydonchandra/isochrone-with-google-map

 Isochrone is a polygon representing how far you would go from a single point in every direction, following each road in a given timeframe.
 It's the best way to find out where you should live if you want to be «at most 5 minutes away from a tube station».
-Isodistance is similar, but ignores time taken for traveling.
+Isodistance is similar, but ignores duration taken for traveling.
 For example by car you would go faster on highways, but with isodistance highways and sidewalks are the same.

 - isochrone (same duration) or isodistance (same distance) library
 - polygon definition: number of slices, number of cycles to make the precision better